What Is Feudalism?

 Feudalism is coming back, but it has been updated for the modern age.

-The castle is now the data center.
-The lord is whoever controls the platform, the algorithm, the payment system, or the identity system you need to function in modern life.
+The castle is now the data centre.
+The lord is whoever controls the AI platform, the algorithm, the payment system, or the identity system you need to function in modern life.
 Instead of controlling farmland, they control access: your job applications, your credit score, your bank account, your health records, and the information you see.

 You are told you are a citizen with rights.
 But more and more, you are being treated like a user.
 Someone who exists by permission inside someone else's system.
 If the algorithm locks you out, you do not just lose an account.
 You can lose your ability to participate in modern society.